 Allow piston to sit in cylinder for 2 minutes then remove.
 Teflon seal will be compressed close to original size.

-Verify piston Teflon seals have shrunk in size (resized) and recessed into piston grooves.
-Note: Teflon seals will protrude some (~1mm) from piston grooves.
+First, verify that the piston Teflon seals have shrunk in size (resized) and are recessed into the piston grooves.
+Note: The Teflon seals may still protrude slightly (approximately 1mm) from the grooves, which is normal.

-Apply coat of assembly lubricant (engine oil) to all four Vanos cylinder walls.
-Be sure to include chamfer (rim bevel).
+After resizing, apply a coat of assembly lubricant (engine oil) to all four Vanos cylinder walls.
+Make sure to include the chamfer (rim bevel) in this lubrication step.

 Install pistons fully into Vanos cover cylinders.
 Install intake/exhaust pistons (previously marked) into associated covers.
 Intake side cover has 5 bolt holes and exhaust side cover has 4 bolt holes.